ItsJenOClock/project-file-structure/README.md

 # Calculator
-This is a software that simulates a calculator.
+This is a project that simulates a calculator.
 Each method requires two arguments (float and/or int).

 ## Addition Module
 `addition.py`'s `perform_operation()` adds the two arguments together.